rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 >Example:
 ><CITE>1690/1691 [that is, 1691]</CITE>

 <a name="5.23.31.6">5.23.31.6</a> **Dates not of the Julian or Gregorian calendar**.
-If the date of publication is based on a calendar other than the Julian or Gregorian calendar, transcribe the date and supply the equivalent Julian or Gregorian year(s) in square brackets.
+If the date of publication is based on a calendar other than the Julian or Gregorian calendar, transcribe the date and supply the equivalent Julian or Gregorian year(s) in square brackets, reckoning 1 January as the first day of the year.
 For manifestations issued before 1582, supply the equivalent Julian date(s).
 For later manifestations, supply the equivalent Gregorian date(s).

 >Example:
 ><CITE>627 [1866 or 1867]</CITE>